reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 In addition to this we need a way to update the `users` state variable when the form is submitted.
 All state changes are handled through functions in the state class, called [event handlers]({docs.events.events_overview.path}).

 Components have special props called event triggers, such as `on_submit`, that can be used to make components interactive.
 Event triggers connect components to event handlers, which update the state.
+Different event triggers expect the event handler that you hook them up to, to take in different arguments (and some do not take in any arguments).

 The `on_submit` event trigger of `rx.form` is hooked up to the `add_user` event handler that is defined in the `State` class.
+This event trigger expects to pass a `dict`, containing the form data, to the event handler that it is hooked up to.
 The `add_user` event handler takes in the form data as a dictionary and appends it to the `users` state variable.

 ```python